calculix/CalculiX-Examples/Drahtbiegen/Zug/README.md

 #### Symmetry expansion
 Beginning with version 2.10, CGX can sweep 2D elements with results attached.
 This is used for symmetry expansion of the axisymmetric 2D output.

+Note: In CGX 2.12 a regression happened: The mirror copy has inverted elements.
 ```
 > cgx -b expansion.fbd
 ```